ndujaLabs/erc721attributable/README.md

 ## Why do we need a common standard for on-chain metadata?

 People talks every day about having NFTs that can be moved around games.
 The problem is that, despite the good intention, that is not possible in most cases.
 A standard NFT is not intended for it.
 What it misses is the flexibility necessary to allow any player out there (a game, a metaverse, whatever) to use the NFT inside a game, in total transparency, and in a shared way.
-The idea behind Attributable is that your NFT:
+The idea behind ERC721Attributable is that your NFT:

 1. can be used by any game, i.e., any game access the data in the same format, encoding/decoding them for its purposes
 2. only the NFT owner can authorize the game